 - Stress and anxiety (especially with family and co-workers)

 However, those being treated for hearing loss experience benefits including:

 - Greater independence and security

 Could My Hearing Loss Be a Symptom of Something Serious?

 Yes.
 Sudden hearing loss, defined as rapidly decreasing hearing within 90 days, either alone or accompanied by pain and/or drainage in one or both ears, dizziness, or a feeling of fullness could be a symptom of a deeper medical condition.
 In cases such as this we recommend you consult your primary physician and we may refer you to an ear, nose and throat specialist.

 What is the Next Step?

 If you are experiencing any of the above hearing loss symptoms, you should have your hearing tested by an audiologist as soon as possible.
-Contact us today at (763) 744-1190 to schedule an appointment with one of our audiologists for a free hearing exam and evaluation.
+Contact us today at (763) 744-1190 to schedule an appointment for a hearing exam and evaluation.